 |Abnormal tire wear||1) Extended operation in 4H mode on dry surfaces,||1) Operate vehicle in 2H mode on dry surfaces|

-If your have recently installed a body lift on your Wrangler, it could result in your 4WD linkage being too short and not engaging fully, and cause it slip out of 4WD mode.
+If you have recently installed a body lift on your Wrangler, it could result in your 4WD linkage being too short and not engaging fully, and cause it to slip out of 4WD mode.